Computer history - 1971

 Niklaus Wirth invented the Pascal programming language in 1971.

-Computer companies founded in 1971
+Computer companies and organizations founded in 1971

 Luanne Johnson founded Argonaut Information Systems to sell payroll and accounts payable software in 1971.